On the representation of Boolean and real functions as Hamiltonians for quantum computing: Representing -bit Functions as Diagonal Qubit Hamiltonians

-where $D(f)$ is the decision tree complexity of $f$ and $D(f) = O({\rm poly}(\deg(H_f)))$. \end{prop} We remark that many other important properties of Boolean functions follow from their Fourier expansion, and other related results from the literature concerning the Fourier analysis of Boolean functions, such as, e.g., those of \cite{od2014analysis}, may be similarly adapted to obtain further properties of corresponding Hamiltonians.
+where $D(f)$ is the decision tree complexity of $f$ and $D(f) = O({\rm poly}(\deg(H_f)))$. \end{cor} We emphasize that further results from the literature concerning the Fourier analysis of Boolean functions may be similarly adapted to obtain properties of corresponding Hamiltonians.
+In particular additional useful details of the Fourier coefficients may be found in \cite{od2014analysis,de2008brief,amy2018controlled}.